drewlyton/blog-posts/Stop meeting. Start writing./Stop Meeting. Start Writing..md

 I believe meetings, when done with purpose, carry an incredibe amount of value.
 Real-time collaboration is a great tool for shaping early-stage ideas, and being able to laugh together does wonders for building social bonds.

 However, meetings are the most expensive medium of communication in our organizations - and our trigger finger for firing new calendar invites is probably too hot.
-So, in this post, I'm going to s
+So, in this post, I'm going to share the single strategy I use with my teams to have **less frequent, more intentional, more productive meetings.**

-### The true cost of scheduled time.
+## The true cost of scheduled time.
 How much does a an hour long meeting cost?
 The conventional management calculation is the duration of the meeting multiplied by how many people are in the meeting:
 $$ meeting\_cost = time * people $$
 So, a one hour meeting with 5 attendees costs 5 hours of time.
 However, this function only calculates the cost of the meeting itself.
 It doesn't take into account the large amount of unproductive time the meeting creates outside its block on the calendar.